tmetcalfe89/tim-pokedex/README.md

 - main - There is no project here, just a README documenting the purpose of this repository.
 - [stage1-vanilla](https://github.com/tmetcalfe89/tim-pokedex/tree/stage1-vanilla) - This is an HTML/CSS/JS implementation of Stage 1 of the project.
+- stage1-vanilla-templates - This starts with `stage1-vanilla`, choosing to use `<template>` tags instead of `document.createElement`.
 - [stage1-react](https://github.com/tmetcalfe89/tim-pokedex/tree/stage1-react) - This is a React implementation of Stage 1 of the project.